-The banking sector in France is characterised by its highly integrated nature – the six leading French banking groups in terms of net banking income for 2019 were BNP Paribas (BNPP), BPCE, Groupe Crédit Agricole, Société Générale, La Banque Postale and Groupe Crédit Mutuel (BFCM).
+The banking sector in France is characterised by its highly integrated nature – the six leading French banking groups in terms of net banking income in 2020 were BNP Paribas (BNPP), BPCE, Groupe Crédit Agricole, Société Générale, La Banque Postale and Groupe Crédit Mutuel (BFCM).

 The French banking system is mainly governed by a harmonised European regulatory framework, which includes the Single Supervisory Mechanism (SSM), the Single Resolution Mechanism (SRM) and the adaptation of the national regulation framework thereto.

 The regulatory regime applicable to banks